ferparra/My-Readwise/pages/Enlightenment%3A 3 Meanings of Chop Wood, Carry Water (highlights).md

 		- **Tags**: #[[favorite]]
 	- “Non­-resistance, non­-judgment, and non­-attachment are the three aspects of true freedom and enlightened living.” — Eckhart Tolle
 	- “The only Zen you find on tops of mountains is the Zen you bring there.” — Robert M. Pirsig
-	- “If you are not taking responsibility for your state of consciousness, you are not taking responsibility for life.” — Eckhart Tolle
+	- “If you are not taking [[responsibility]] for your state of [[consciousness]], you are not taking responsibility for life.” — [[Eckhart Tolle]]
-	- “Awakened doing is the alignment of your outer purpose­ what you do – with your inner purpose – awakening and staying awake.
-Through awakened doing, you become one with the outgoing purpose of the universe.
-Consciousness flows through you into this world.
+	- “Awakened doing is the alignment of your outer purpose­ what you do – with your inner [[purpose]] – [[awakening]] and staying awake.
+Through awakened doing, you become one with the outgoing [[purpose]] of the universe. [[Consciousness]] flows through you into this world.
 It flows into your thoughts and inspires them.
-It flows into what you do and guides and empowers it.” — Eckhart Tolle
+It flows into what you do and guides and empowers it.” — [[Eckhart Tolle]]